ibm-cloud-docs/pattern-vpc-security/overview.md

 IBM Cloud has Virtual Private Endpoints that allow secure access to a variety of cloud services without traversing the Internet.
 Note that VPEs have firewalls in the form of access control lists and security groups previously discussed.
 IBM Cloud® Virtual Private Endpoints (VPE) for VPC enables you to connect to supported IBM Cloud services from your VPC network by using the IP addresses of your choosing, allocated from a subnet within your VPC.
 VPE is an evolution of the private connectivity to IBM Cloud services.
 VPEs are virtual IP interfaces that are bound to an endpoint gateway created on a per service, or service instance, basis (depending on the service operation model).
 The endpoint gateway is a virtualized function that scales horizontally, is redundant and highly available, and spans all availability zones of your VPC.
 Endpoint gateways enable communications from virtual server instances within your VPC and IBM Cloud® service on the private backbone.
 VPE for VPC gives you the experience of controlling all the private addressing within your cloud.
 Please see the following links for more information:

-### Virtual Private Endpoints - Options, Best Practices and Solutioning Guidance
+### Options
 {: #VPE-options}

- - **Use of VPEs** - always recommended due to its inherent security and private traffic transit
+ - **VPE use** - always recommended due to its inherent security and private traffic transit
  - **Cloud Service Access Through the Internet** - Never recommended, but possible...
                                                                                                 ### Best Practices
-{: #VPE-options}
+{: #VPE-best-practices}

- Virtual Private Endpoints should always be used when there is a need to access cloud services as opposed to any access over the Internet.
-VPEs have security features that should be considered during the implementation process.
+ - Virtual Private Endpoints should always be used when there is a need to access cloud services as opposed to any access over the Internet.
+ - VPEs have security features that should be considered during the implementation process.
 One is that VPEs have Access Control Lists (ACLs) that can control all traffic in and out of the VPE.
-Another is that Security Groups can additionally be applied to control inbound application traffic.
+ - Another is that Security Groups can additionally be applied to control inbound application traffic.

 ### Solutioning Guidance
 {: #VPE-guidance}